 Based on the results from our Phase IIA MAD study, we plan to initiate two safety and efficacy clinical trials in subjects with mild to moderate dementia of the Alzheimer's type.
-Additionally, we intend to investigate the potential of AL001 for patients suffering from BD, MDD and PTSD by submitting IND applications to the FDA for these indication by the end of 2023.
-After FDA permission to proceed on the INDs, we intend to initiate clinical trials at this MTD to determine relative increased lithium levels in the brain compared to a marketed lithium salt for BD, MDD and PTSD, based on published mouse studies that predict that lithium can be given at lower doses for equivalent therapeutic benefit when treating with AL001.
+Additionally, we are investigating the potential of AL001 for patients suffering from BD, MDD and PTSD, and submitted IND applications to the FDA for these indications.
+The IND for BD was submitted in August 2023 and we received a "study may proceed" letter from the FDA in September 2023.
+The IND for MDD was submitted in October 2023 and we received a "study may proceed" letter from the FDA in November 2023.
+The IND for PTSD was submitted in November 2023.
+We intend to initiate clinical trials in 2025 at this MTD to determine relative increased lithium levels in the brain compared to a marketed lithium salt for Alzheimer's, BD, MDD and PTSD, based on published mouse studies that predict that lithium can be given at lower doses for equivalent therapeutic benefit when treating with AL001.
 For example, the goal is to replace a 300 mg TID lithium carbonate dose for treatment of BD with a 240 mg TID AL001 lithium equivalent, which represents a daily decrease of 20% of lithium given to a patient.